MichaelMcCann1/Flappy-Bird/README.md

   })
 ```

 The `Game` class takes in two arguments.
-The first is `gravity` which controlls how quickly the bird is pulled down.
+The first is `gravity` which controls how quickly the bird is pulled down.
 The second is `initialBirdPosition` which is the initial location of the bird on the screen.
 The location changes based on the size of the screen.

 The game operates by running several methods of the `game` object repeatedly by using the `setInterval` method.
 An in depth description of most of these methods will be given later.
 For instance, when the game starts the bird needs to be pulled down to the ground.
-This is accomplised by running the `game.pullBird()` methed every 20 ms. The constructor the of `Game` class is shown below and shows the `setInterval`'s that run the game.
+This is accomplished by running the `game.pullBird()` method every 20 ms. The constructor the of `Game` class is shown below and shows the `setInterval`'s that run the game.

 ```  javascript
 constructor(gravity, birdTop) {